Historic microlensing events in the euclid Galactic Bulge Survey: Historic microlensing events in EGBS

 \subsection{Lens detection probabilities in historic events}

+In the end, for each microlensing event, we get the distribution of the heliocentric proper motions compatible with the characteristics of our event.
 The posterior distribution for the heliocentric proper motion can be immediately translated to a distribution in the expected lens-source separation after multiplying the proper motion by the time baseline between the microlensing peak epoch $t_0$ and the EGBS time $HJD\simeq 2460758\pm 1$.
 At this point, we are in the position to estimate the probability that the lens-source separation exceeds our desired threshold.
+A few representative examples are shown in Fig. \ref{Fig events}. { We note that the distributions in the predicted separation $\Delta\theta$ are relatively broad in all cases.
+This reflects the shape of the distribution in $\mu_{hel}$ which always remains with a width $\Delta \mu_{hel} \sim \mu_{hel}$.
+Without a measurement of the Einstein angle $\theta_E$, the constraints from $t_E$ and (when available) $\pi_E$ are useful to set the order of magnitude of $\mu_{hel}$, but are unable to fix its value with a precision better than $50\%$.
+The width of the distribution is then determined by the Galactic model, which contains the information about the physical ranges for lens and source velocities and distributions in mass and distance.}

-Table \ref{Tab Historic} contains an excerpt of 20 events from the full list of 8081 historic microlensing events available at \repository.
-For each event we report the modeling parameters together with the probabilities that the lens-source separation exceeds four reference thresholds: 0.18'', corresponding to the average FWHM of the PSF for the VIS instrument; 0.11'', the pixel angular scale in VIS; 0.055'', half-pixel scale; and 0.0275'', a quarter pixel scale.
+Table \ref{Tab Historic} contains an excerpt of 20 events from the full list of { 7801} historic microlensing events available at \repository.
+For each event we report the modeling parameters together with the probabilities that the lens-source separation exceeds { five reference thresholds: 0.18'', corresponding to the diffraction limit on the red side of the VIS band; 0.14'', corresponding to the average FWHM of the PSF for the VIS instrument; 0.10'', the pixel angular scale in VIS; 0.050'', half-pixel scale; and 0.025'', a quarter pixel scale}.
 The real threshold for a successful detection of the lens as a separate object from the source depends on the relative flux ratio, the total flux, the color difference between source and lens, the crowding, the presence of the target on multiple dithers.
 For this reason, we have provided different thresholds that may apply to different cases.